sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 {: #tbl-iana-coswid-items-values title="CoSWID Items Inital Registrations"}

 {: #iana-value-registries}
-## SWID/CoSWID Value Registries
+## Software Tag Values Registries

 The following IANA registries provide a mechanism for new values to be added over time to common enumerations used by SWID and CoSWID.

 {: #iana-registration-procedures}
 ### Registration Procedures

 The following registries allow for the registration of index values and names.
 New registrations will be permitted through either the Standards Action policy or the Specification Required policy {{BCP26}}.
-The latter SHOULD be used only for registrations requested by SDOs outside the IETF.
 New index values will be provided on a First Come First Served as defined by {{BCP26}}.

 The following registries also reserve the integer-based index values in the range of -1 to -256 for private use as defined by {{BCP26}} in Section 4.1.
 This allows values -1 to -24 to be expressed as a single uint_8t in CBOR, and values -25 to -256 to be expressed using an additional uint_8t in CBOR.